 Once Lucifer, in his pride and jealousy, was cast out of Heaven, this fallen angel lost all the light, peace, joy, and goodness that he had.
-When he was cast down from Heaven, he became empty an void of everything that is Heaven, beauty, goodness, love, and more.
+When he was cast down from Heaven, he became empty, void of everything that is Heaven, beauty, goodness, love, and more.
 In the vacant space where virtue once dwelt, he now had hate, rage, pain, revenge and evil.
-And he is a real sore sport.
-He doesn’t want to be in Hell alone so he is going to tempt us.
+He does not want to be in Hell alone so he is going to tempt us.
 He uses all of his intellect and deceit to inflict and poison us with his evils.
 It pleases him most when we believe his lies, especially if we sin and rebel against God the same way that he did.
 He delights even more if we stay in a place of shame and do not confess our sins or ask for God’s forgiveness.

 That is the origin of evil.
-We call him the Devil, Lucifer, or Satan, and if you’ve ever seen The Exorcist or another true story where someone gets possessed by the Devil then you have an idea of what that evil looks like.
+We call him the Devil, Lucifer, or Satan, and if you have ever seen The Exorcist or another story where someone gets possessed by the Devil, then you have an idea of what that evil looks like.

 Question #3: If a man or a woman is raped, does it count against them as sex before marriage?

-I know people who have been raped, and I have close friends who have been as well.
-I know they’ve struggled with it, they’ve cried over it, and in time, many have found deep healing in Jesus.
+I have close friends who have been raped and I know people who have been as well.
+I know they have struggled with it, cried over it, and in time, many have found deep healing in Jesus.
 Even complete healing in Jesus.
 So if you are someone out there who is in this situation, know that you should run to Jesus and not away from Him.
 He is the healing, the joy, the peace, and the new life you are looking for.
 If you have been raped, it is not a sin that will be counted against you.
 If you were drunk, drunkenness would be a sin held against you.

 Anyone who really loves you, especially if they call themselves a Christian, would never hold it against you either.
 Look for a person who is interested in your healing, and in your future.